What are possible treatments for bradycardia that causes symptoms like fainting?Cardiology Sport Medicine Health & Fitness

 If you have bradycardia, but not other symptoms, you may not need any treatment.
 Healthy young people in good physical condition will frequently have resting heart rates in the 40s or 50s.

-However, as you have experienced symptoms like fainting and light headedness, you should discuss treatment options with your doctor.
+However, as you have experienced symptoms such as fainting and lightheadedness, you should discuss treatment options with your doctor.

 Your doctor may decide that further treatment is not required, and give you advice on lifestyle changes (drinking more water, not getting up from a lying/sitting position too quickly to avoid fainting).